nexor-it/PIPWKit/README.md

 - XCode 11.5
 - Over modal context

-*If your project is IOS13+, you must to set the mainWindow parameter in the show function*
+*If your project is IOS13+, you must set the mainWindow parameter in the show function*

 ## Installation